pkoetzing/package-sample/README.md

 ## Take-aways

-1. To import a module it's containing folder has to be either pip-installed (linked) into the Lib/site-packages or on the SYSTEM-PATH.
+1. To import a module it's containing folder has to on sys.path, which includes:
+    1. The top-level script folder
+    2. Lib/site-packages (```pip install --editable```)
+    3. PYTHONPATH
 2. Prefer _absolute imports_ starting with the main package over _relative imports_.
 3. The \_\_init__.py can be used for convenience imports.
 4. Don't put `logging.basicConfig()` into the module code since it is